Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task8/README.md

 ![](./img/database.png)

-The encryption function contains processes for decyrpting a master key and using it to encrypt the generated encryption key.
+The encryption function contains processes for decrypting a master key and using it to encrypt the generated encryption key.

 - Master key decryption